-Rent: Consider this Golden Rule of Thumb: Don’t spend more than one third of your monthly paycheck paying for rent.
+Rent: Consider this Golden Rule of Thumb: Don’t spend more than one-third of your monthly paycheck paying for rent.

-Utilities bills: Carve out some time to understand all of the expenses that you’ll need to pay on top of rent to keep your place afloat, including water, electricity, and gas service.
+Utility bills: Carve out some time to understand all of the expenses that you’ll need to pay on top of rent to keep your place afloat, including water, electricity, and gas service.

 Transportation: If you have a car, you'll be paying for insurance, gas, car washes, and repairs (when necessary).
 If you don’t have a car, consider the monthly costs of buses and/or trains (monthly transit passes are often a worthy investment).